Fire alarm control panel: Coded panels

 Coded panels were the earliest type of central fire alarm control, and were made during the 1800s to the 1970s.
-A coded panel is similar in many ways to a modern conventional panel (described below), except each zone was connected to its own code wheel (i.e. an alarm in zone 1 would sound code 1-2-4 [through the bells or horns in the building], while zone 2 would sound 1-2-5), which, depending on the way the panel was set up, would either do sets of four rounds of code until the initiating pull station was reset (similar to a coded pull station), or run continuously until the panel itself was reset.
+A coded panel is similar in many ways to a modern conventional panel (described below), except each zone was connected to its own code wheel, which, depending on the way the panel was set up, would either do sets of four rounds of code until the initiating pull station was reset (similar to a coded pull station), or run continuously until the panel itself was reset.